wenjian80/soak8_lab/README.md

 kubernetes      ClusterIP   10.96.0.1       <none>        443/TCP             14m

 ```
-4. Enabled logging for operator
-5. Create index pattern in Kibana
-6. We need to create an index pattern in Kibana for the logs to be available in the dashboard.
+5. We need to create an index pattern in Kibana for the logs to be available in the dashboard.
 Create an index pattern "wls*" in Kibana > Management.
 After the server starts, you will be able to see the log data from the weblogic servers in the Kibana dashboard.

 ![enter image description here](https://github.com/wenjian80/soak8_lab/blob/main/img/startup3.png)